-If your thesis involves human or animal subjects research (surveys, interviews, testing, etc.), you must complete an application to the IRB (Institutional Review Board) BEFORE any research, surveys, interviews, tests, etc. take place.
-Work with your advisor to complete an IRB application and the required trainings before or early in the HON 498 semester.
+IRB (Institutional Review Board) Application: If your thesis involves human or animal subjects research (surveys, interviews, testing, etc.), you must complete the IRB application BEFORE any research, surveys, interviews, tests, etc. take place.
+Work with your advisor to complete an IRB application and the required trainings before or very early in the HON 498 semester.
 Review of applications can take up to a month, so it is critical to complete this step as early as possible.
-Information and faculty contacts for the IRB can be found at umaine.edu/research-compliance/human-subjects/.

-If you have any questions, please see the Honors Dean.
+Information and faculty contacts for the IRB can be found online at umaine.edu/research-compliance/human-subjects/, and if you have any questions, please see the Honors Dean.

-XV.
 HON 498

 When registering for HON 498 in MaineStreet, there will be roughly 100 different sections.
 Select the next available open section, as each thesis student is in their own section.
-Once you have submitted Thesis Form 1, which is due at the end of the semester before you enroll in HON 498, your advisor will be assigned to your section as the instructor for purposes of grading.
+Once you have submitted thesis form 1, which is due at the end of the semester before you enroll in HON 498, your advisor will be assigned to your section as the instructor for purposes of grading.
 As there are no regular meeting times for this "independent study," arranging to meet with your thesis advisor weekly is your responsibility.

 Goals for HON 498: This is typically considered the "research" semester of the thesis process.
 Use this semester to review background literature, conduct experiments, gather data, or to begin the creative process.
 Writing can also begin now.
-Review the Honors thesis rubrics with your advisor.
-These can be found here (for the written thesis) honors.umaine.edu/resource/rubric-for-the-written-thesis/ and here (for the thesis and Reading List oral defense) honors.umaine.edu/resource/rubric-for-the-thesis-and-reading-list-oral-defense/.
+Review the thesis rubrics from the Honors College with your advisor.
+Thesis Rubrics can be found here: honors.umaine.edu/current-students/academics/thesis/forms/#rubrics

 Goals for the Honors Reading List: Create a list of possible texts to review with the Honors member of your committee.
-Draft the Reading List for review and editing.
+Draft the reading list for review and editing.